-From its inception over 30 years ago, ABRO has sought to offer relief to children living in regions contaminated by radiation from the Chernobyl nuclear disaster.
-Over those years nearly 20,000 children have participated in family-style retreats, learned computer skills, attended camps in uncontaminated areas, and received medical and dental care.
+From its inception over 30 years ago, ABRO has offered relief to children living in regions contaminated by radiation from the Chernobyl nuclear disaster.
+Over those years, nearly 20,000 children have participated in family-style retreats, learned computer skills, attended camps in uncontaminated areas and received medical and dental care.

-The majority participated summer programs which brought them to the United States to live with American families for six weeks.
-It was a time of respite from radiation which allowed their immune systems to significantly recover.
+Most of these children participated in summer programs which brought them to the United States to live with American families for six weeks.
+This gave them respite from radiation which allowed their immune systems to significantly recover.

-Most funding for ABRO was dependent on administrative fees generated by the summer programs.
-With inability to bring children, we’ve watched our resources rapidly being depleted.
-We’ve made hard decisions to reduce expenses.
-Among them was the cost of maintaining an executive director.
-This spring we were forced to eliminate the position.
+Most funding for ABRO was dependent on administrative fees generated by the summer 6-week respite program.
+With the inability to bring children here, we’ve watched our resources rapidly being depleted.
+We’ve had to make hard decisions, one of them, unfortunately, being the elimination of our executive director position.

-* 100 percent of gift will go to the projects.
-There are no administrative fees
+100 percent of the gifts we receive will go to the projects.
+There are no administrative fees.